JAdshead/xandos/README.md

 # XAndOs

 XAndOs provides the basic structure and game logic to easily create the game Tic Tac Toe.
+It also comes with a mini CLA to play Tic Tac Toe in the command line.

 ## Installation